 With the right ratios, a DIY baking soda shampoo could work, but based on Burg's expertise, you'd need to get the measurements just right.
 If you've got an at-home baking soda remedy that is working for you, there's nothing wrong with continuing to use it.
 But if you find your scalp or hair not feeling like itself, Burg's tips will come in handy.

 For hair health, Burg lists flaxseed oil, vitamin E, ylang-ylang oil, and baobab oil as power ingredients.
-Try conditioning with this formula from OGX that's loaded with vitamin E.
+Try conditioning with this formula from Renpure that's loaded with vitamin E.

 Can baking soda damage your hair?

 "While you may see some short-term cleaning effects, there will be a negative impact on your hair and scalp over time.
 Unless you are mixing the products together in the exact right proportions, you will end up with one or the other in excess," Burg explains.

 What are the benefits of using baking soda on your hair?

 It resets your scalp's pH, decreases dandruff and scalp irritation, and helps with scalp dryness.